ayydany/ayydany.github.io/source/cv/index.md

 layout: page
 ---

-If you'd like to contact me personally just email me [here](mailto:me@ayydany.com), and I'll be happy to share my CV with you.

-(Updated 09/07/2022)
+**Open to connecting**?
+I'd love to share my CV and discuss how my skills could be a valuable asset to your project.
+Reach out directly to me [here](mailto:me@ayydany.com).